Table of Contents

 Ginseng dose varies according to diseases to be treated.

 Ginseng root powder is taken in a dose of 1-2 gram.
 In some cases more 3-10 grams root powder is also indicated.

 The decoction of root is prepared by boiling, 3-6 grams of roots in 750-1000 ml water for 45 minutes.

 The tincture of root is taken in a dose of 2-4 ml, thrice a day.

 The Ginseng root extract is available in 200mg, 500 mg, and 1000 mg.
-The recommended dose is 1-2 capsules or as prescribed by physician.
+The recommended dose is 1-2 capsules or as prescribed by a physician.

 Ashwagandha the Indian Ginseng, Withania somnifera is commonly known as Indian Ginseng due to the similarity of properties, and therapeutic uses to Panax ginseng.
 It is the Ginseng of India with powerful rejuvenating, and revitalizing properties.

 Ashwagandha is used in the treatment of infertility, fatigue, breathing difficulties, hay fever, allergic rhinitis, convalescence, nervous exhaustion, stress, insomnia, anxiety, ADHD, multiple sclerosis, emaciation, skin problems, paralysis, rheumatism/arthritis, anemia, and male sexual dysfunctions.

 Ashwagandha is known as Indian Ginseng, and is comparable to Panax Ginseng due to following properties:

 - Both are aromatic roots of the plant bearing red fruits.